Sjord/Sjord.github.io/_posts/2023-12-28-mysql-mariadb-rand-random-number-generator.md

 ### Seeds

 The global PRNG is seeded with the current time, and the current time divided by two.
 These values are not particularly random, and they are also related to each other.
 Above we said that the PRNG behaves badly if both seeds are divisible by 11.
 If both seeds were independent, this would happen once every 11&times;11 or 121 times.
-However, because seed2 is half of seed1, this now happend every 22 times.
+However, because seed2 is half of seed1, this now happened every 22 times.

 The thread-specific PRNG is also not seeded very well.
 First of all, a variable common to both seeds is created: